RAKWireless/RAK10706-Signal-Meter/SignalMeterTool/README.md

 ### Communication Debug

-Using the _**Log**_ button will open the log of the communication between the device and the application.
+The log window on the right side will show the communication between the SignalMeterTool and the device.
+It is helpful only for debug purposes.

+In addition it has a input window, where AT commands can be sent to the device for additional changes, that are not supported by the tool.

+The _**Clear**_ button deletes all lines from the log window.

+Using the _**Mode**_ selector, the tool can be switched between _Setup_ and _Debug_ mode.
+While in _**Setup**_ mode, the device does not perform range testing.
+Switching to _**Debug**_ mode, enables the test sequence on the device and it will show some debug information in the log window..
 This can be helpful to find problems with the SignalMeterTool application.

 <center><img src="./assets/10-communication-log.png" size=25% alt="Communication Logs"></center>

 ----

 ### About the Application